kamadorueda/four-shells/README.md

 # Contributors and Sponsors

-This would not be possible without you and as a small thank you we have written some special words to you:
+This wouldn't be possible without the help of some amazing members.

+We have written some special words to you!

 - [Contributors](https://4shells.com/docs#contributors)
 - [Sponsors](https://4shells.com/docs#sponsors)